DevOpsCoin/core/docs/token/SHIPIT_FUND.md

 Each monthly funding cycle supports one clear mission:

-1. **Open-Source Grants** — Tools, dashboards, scripts, bots, educational content, and infrastructure projects that advance DevOps culture.
+1. **Open-Source Grants** — Tools, dashboards, scripts, bots, educational content, creative software, or infrastructure projects that advance the open-source ecosystem.

 The Ship-It Fund **never sells DEVOPS** or performs liquidity operations.
 All market, buyback, and operational activity is handled separately by the **TreasuryOps wallet** to maintain clean accounting boundaries.